Separation of Reliability and Secrecy in Rate-Limited Secret-Key Generation: Concluding remarks

 \subsubsection{Rate-compatible privacy amplification}

 Privacy amplification can also be performed with universal families of hash functions, in which case the counterpart of Theorem~\ref{thMaurer} is found in~\cite{Bennett95}.\footnote{ However, it requires more random bits than extractors, on the order of $n$ random bits, since functions must be chosen at random in universal families.
-Consequently, our scheme needs to be adapted to account for it.} Hence, we can have access to privacy amplification methods easily adjustable to the characteristics of the eavesdropper's observations, if we make $k$ vary in the following universal family of hash functions $\mathcal{H} =\{ \text{GF}(2^n) \rightarrow \{ 0,1\}^k, x \mapsto (k \text{ bits of the product } xy) | y \in \text{GF}(2^n) \}$, where the $k$ bits are fixed but their position can be chosen arbitrarily \cite{Carter79}. \appendices
+Consequently, our scheme needs to be adapted to account for it.} Hence, one can design privacy amplification methods easily adjustable to the characteristics of the eavesdropper's observations, if we make $k$ vary in the following universal family of hash functions $\mathcal{H} =\{ \text{GF}(2^n) \rightarrow \{ 0,1\}^k, x \mapsto (k \text{ bits of the product } xy) | y \in \text{GF}(2^n) \}$, where the $k$ bits are fixed but their position can be chosen arbitrarily~\cite{Carter79}. \appendices